 - An initial review consisting of contacting at least the reporting party, complainant and when necessary the respondent will be completed within 10 business days from the date the initial review begins.
-Based on that review, OURR may recommend to the University Provost or appropriate vice president or designee that, regardless of whether or not a policy violation was to be found, education/training would be the most appropriate resolution.
-If the University Provost or appropriate vice president or designee concurs with that recommendation, OURR will provide notice to all relevant parties that education/training will be provided and the investigation will be concluded.
+Based on that review, the Office of University Rights and Responsibilities may recommend to the appropriate university designee that, regardless of whether or not a policy violation was to be found, education/training would be the most appropriate resolution.
+If the appropriate university designee concurs with that recommendation, the Office of University of Rights and Responsibilities will provide notice to all relevant parties that education/training will be provided and the investigation will be concluded.

 - In cases involving allegations of dating violence, domestic violence, sexual assault, or stalking, the parties will be given timely notice of meetings taking place as well as access to information that will be used during any hearings.
 Parties may be accompanied by an advisor of their choice to meetings.
 During the investigation process, the advisor can provide support, guidance, and advice but the advisor is not an active participant in the meeting.
 If the investigation results in disciplinary action for which there is a hearing process, the right to an advisor shall be as set forth in that hearing process.

 - An investigation may include, as needed, the gathering of information, including interviews with individuals who may have information concerning the allegations as set forth in the report and gathering and review of documents as appropriate.
-At any time during the investigation, the investigator or the Title IX Coordinator may recommend that interim protections or remedies be provided by appropriate University officials.
+At any time during the investigation, the investigator or the Title IX Coordinator may recommend that interim protections or remedies be provided by appropriate university officials.
 Failure to comply with the terms of interim protections may be considered a separate violation of ACD 401.
-The investigation shall be completed as promptly as possible, and in most cases, within 60 calendar days for complaints of sexual harassment and within 90 calendar days for all other complaints, of the date the investigation is initiated.
+The investigation shall be completed as promptly as possible, and in most cases, within 90 calendar days of the date the investigation is initiated.
 If more time is necessary to complete an investigation, then the investigator shall notify the relevant parties.
 In the event that there is a simultaneous criminal investigation, the investigator will coordinate with law enforcement and determine what, if any, delay is appropriate.

 E. Informal Resolution

 The Office of University Rights and Responsibilities will determine when informal resolution may be appropriate.
-The informal resolution process will not be used for complaints of sexual harassment.
+The informal resolution process will not be used for reports of sexual harassment or Title IX sexual harassment.